Aleshbass/Aleshbass/README.md

-- 👋 Hi, I’m Nextbud
+- 👋 Hi, I’m Ademola, founder of Nextbud.
-- 📫 How to reach me support@nextbudapp.com
+- 📫 How to reach me ade@nextbudapp.com